mozaik-association/mozaik/docs/Contacts Module.md

 Interests and competencies can:

+- Be added manually by contacts during their registration.

+!!! example

-- Be added manually by contacts during their registration (ex: I am interested by the themes of 'nuclear energy' and 'sports')
+    I am interested by the themes of 'nuclear energy' and 'sports'

 - Automatically when a member registers for a specific event / survey or petition (if the petition that is signed by a member concerns 'nuclear energy', the related 'Thesaurus term' can be added as 'Interests' for this member manually by the backoffice of the political party
 Those interests and competencies are present for information purposes, but also to achieve specific targeting with the communication / mass mailings (ex: I would like to send a newsletter around 'Nuclear energy' to all members who are interested by this topic.
 More informations about how to target contacts based on those informations in the chapter about the <a href="https://mozaik-association.github.io/mozaik/Distribution-list-module/" target="_blank">distribution list module</a>.